Holding Redlich Aboriginal and Torres Strait Islander Scholarship

 - Aboriginal and Torres Strait Islander status

-- academic and community service/leadership achievements.
+- community service and/or leadership achievements.

 Selection criteria